James v. United States (2007): Attempted burglary under the residual clause

 The Court next considered the crucial question—whether attempted burglary, as defined by Florida law, involved conduct that presented a serious risk of physical injury to another person.
 Under the categorical approach of Taylor, the Court could only look to the elements of the crime to answer the question.
 Although, on the face of Florida's attempt statute, it appeared that "any act toward the commission" of the burglary would render the defendant guilty of attempted burglary, the Florida Supreme Court had narrowed the scope of the statute to require that the defendant take some "overt act directed toward entering or remaining in a structure or conveyance".
 "The main risk of burglary arises not from the simple physical act of wrongfully entering onto another's property, but rather from the face-to-face confrontation between the burglar and a third party—whether an occupant, a police officer, or a bystander—who comes to investigate.
 That is, the risk arises not from the completion of the burglary, but from the possibility that an innocent person might appear while the crime is in progress".
-Viewed from this perspective, the only difference between completed burglary and attempted burglary under Florida law was the fact that, in an attempted burglary, the would-be burglar was caught before entering the building he sought to invade.
+Viewed from this perspective, the only difference between completed burglary and attempted burglary under Florida law was that, in an attempted burglary, the would-be burglar was caught before entering the building he sought to invade.

 To be sure, some attempted burglaries might not pose a realistic risk of confrontation to anyone, as when the target of the attempted burglary was an unoccupied building.
 But the definition of "violent felony" in ACCA was couched in terms of probabilities, and those probabilities had to be measured against the probability of harm entailed in a completed burglary, because that crime was explicitly included in the definition of "violent felony".
 And in any event, the categorical approach of Taylor does not require that every conceivable factual pattern covered by a statute must present a serious risk of physical injury before the offense is a "violent felony".
 It is enough that the conduct described by the elements of the offense would, in the ordinary case, present a serious risk of injury.